vietanhdev/myGenKit/src/plugins/README.md

-# MyGenKit Plugin System
+# myGenKit Plugin System

-This directory contains plugins for the MyGenKit AI assistant application.
+This directory contains plugins for the myGenKit AI assistant application.
 The plugin system allows you to extend the functionality of the AI assistant with custom apps, tools, and UI components.

 ## Current Plugins